Inference finds consistency between a neutrino flavor evolution model and Earth-based solar neutrino measurements: Appendix: Coherent versus incoherent detection

 \section{Appendix: Coherent versus incoherent detection}

-In Section~\ref{sec:evol}, we wrote a transformation matrix to carry the polarization vector between the Earth and Sun.
-In doing so, we omitted an accounting of possible decoherence.
-It might be valuable in the future to investigate whether including decoherence in the model improves state and parameter estimation.
-Here we explain the phenomenon to the interested reader.
+In Section~\ref{sec:evol}, we wrote a transformation matrix to carry the polarization vector between the Earth and Sun. { In doing so, we omitted an accounting of the loss of coherence in the neutrinos, due to the constituent mass eigenstates becoming separated in space on their way to the detector.
+It might be valuable in the future to investigate whether including this decoherence in the model improves state and parameter estimation.
+It must be noted that this loss of coherence is a well-understood phenomenon that has been described in the context of solar as well as supernova neutrinos (e.g.,~\cite{Dighe:1999id,deHolanda:2019tuf,Kersten:2015kio}).
+Here we provide a brief overview to the interested reader of how this decoherence may affect the final state that we measure at earth.}

 When a neutrino arrives at earth from a sufficiently distant source, it is in general a coherent superposition of more than one mass (i.e., propagation) eigenstate.
 However, since the different propagation eigenstates have different masses and therefore propagate at different velocities, their wavepackets eventually become spatially separated---to the extent that any neutrino interaction in a detector would only involve the participation of \emph{one} of these mass eigenstates at a time.